EUGAIN

 Increasing female representation in the field is a grand challenge for academics, policymakers, and society as a whole.
 Although the problem is evident, progress has been invariably slow, in spite of all the momentum and impulse for change happening across Europe.

 EUGAIN is an open, interdisciplinary and growing network welcoming academics, practitioners and relevant stakeholders to contribute to the activities of the EUGAIN work plan.
+Following the successful completion of EUGAIN in October 2024, many members continue their efforts through Informatics Europe initiatives.
+You can be part of it.

 See Also